8 min read

 Understanding the Integration

-The integration of MITRE ATT&CK into DRONE enables responders and analysts to focus their investigations and enriches the threat detection and analysis process by providing a standardized framework for categorizing adversary behaviors.
+The integration of MITRE ATT&CK into DRONE enables responders and SOC teams to focus their investigations and enriches the threat detection and analysis process by providing a standardized framework for categorizing adversary behaviors.
 MITRE ATT&CK, a knowledge base of adversary tactics and techniques, serves as a reference for identifying, categorizing, and analyzing attacker behaviors across various stages of the attack lifecycle.

 Technical Implementation